Lavy Group | Global Surgery

 Prof Chris Lavy is a Commissioner for The Lancet Commission on Global Surgery which is working towards "universal access to safe, affordable surgical and anaesthesia care when needed" by 2030.
 You can find the report, policy briefs, and news on implementation here.

-The Oxford Global Surgery Network was set up in 2017 for clinicians in surgery, anaesthesia and obstetrics and gynaecology with an interest in global surgical issues.
-The group meets regularly at the John Radcliffe Hospital.
+The Oxford University Global Surgery Group is an interdepartmental group of the Medical Sciences Division set up in 2017 for clinicians in surgery, anaesthesia and obstetrics and gynaecology with an interest in global surgical issues.
+The group meets weekly on Thursdays at the John Radcliffe Hospital.
 To find out more, please email email@example.com.

 Our newest emerging area of research is into treatments that could improve the recovery rate from spinal cord injuries.
 To donate towards this research, please visit our online giving page on Oxford Thinking.